Adastram1/tray_manager/README.md

 > [!WARNING]
 > Creating a `tray_manager.TrayManager` object will run it's inner loop as soon as it is created.
 This means that creating a `tray_manager.TrayManager` object will block the rest of your code.
 To prevent that from happening, you have 2 options :
 >
-> 1. You can specify a function as the `setup` attribut of the `tray_manager.TrayManager` object, this function will be started in a new thread when creating your object.
+> 1. You can specify a function as the `setup` argument of the `tray_manager.TrayManager` object, this function will be started in a new thread when creating your object.
 >
-> 2. **(Windows only)** If you're on Windows and you don't worry about compatibility with other platforms, you can set the `run_in_separate_thread` attribut of the `tray_manager.TrayManager` object to `True`, this will start the `tray_manager` loop in a new thread and the rest of your code will correctly be executed in the main loop.
+> 2. **(Windows only)** If you're on Windows and you don't worry about compatibility with other platforms, you can set the `run_in_separate_thread` argument of the `tray_manager.TrayManager` object to `True`, this will start the `tray_manager` loop in a new thread and the rest of your code will correctly be executed in the main loop.

 ## Create and interact with Items
 The items are the elements of your app, they will be displayed in the menu they're added to.
 Their is different kinds of items that all works in a similar way but each have some specificities.